Thursday, 26 August 2021

 Tuesday, 25 August 2020

-fan is arrested and charged by Victoria Police for alleged death threats levelled at Dylan Grimes.
+A football fan is arrested and charged by Victoria Police for alleged death threats levelled at Dylan Grimes.
 The arrest follows Richmond's win over Essendon in Darwin where Grimes was involved in a staging incident for which he was fined by the AFL's Match Review Officer.

 "Detectives arrested a 39-year-old man and charged him with stalking, using telecommunications device to menace, making threat to commit sexual offence and other charges," a statement from Victoria police said.